 Kimberly Faith: Dad, I’m really excited about this podcast.
 Come meet the Holy Spirit.

 John McLarty: Well, I am too, Kim.
-This is this is really a little bit of a mysterious subject, but the bible has a lot to say about it.
-But the Holy Spirit just think of the Holy Spirit, it’s spiritual.
+This is really a little bit of a mysterious subject, but the Bible has a lot to say about it.
+But the Holy Spirit just, think of the Holy Spirit, it’s spiritual.

 Kimberly Faith: Right.